 The great news about these low carb cheesecakes recipes is that they are keto friendly, high in fat, grain free, sugar free and are absolutely delicious.
 You’ll never need to add sugar to your cheesecake again and if you’re gluten free, you will love my almond crust.

-I’ve served some version of cheesecake many times at parties that fit several diet plan.
+I’ve served some version of cheesecake many times at parties that fit several diet plans.
 Even though it’s keto friendly, low carb and sugar free, no one seems to notice.
 It’s not on the “diet” table.
 It’s simply on the table and everyone raves about it.

 My keto cheesecake still has the rich texture of cream cheese made even creamier with sour cream and eggs, and flavorful with a hint of orange zest, lemon, and lime.